 But even if your ad is accepted, the quality may not be the best.
 After you launch your ad campaign, Facebook will give it a relevance score that is “calculated based on the positive and negative feedback [they] expect an ad to receive from its target audience.”

-Now, if your ad starts to slide toward the lower end of the scale, you’re going to pay more to show it.
+Now, if your ad starts to slide toward the lower end of the scale, your costs will increase to make it more visible.
 But if it stays on the high end, Facebook will bring your costs down.
 This rating shows up in the Campaigns section in your Facebook Ads Manager dashboard.
 The relevance score will only appear once your ad starts running.
 If your ad is running and you’re still not seeing it, there’s an easy fix right here.

-It’s very, very important to Facebook that ads are relevant and that means it’s important for you too.
-Also, keep in mind that if your target audience doesn’t find the ad relevant, no matter how much money you are spending, it’s a waste.
+Pro tip: It’s essential that your ads be relevant to Facebook.
+If your target audience doesn’t find the ad relevant, no matter how much money you are spending, it’s a waste.

-This plays a big role in your Facebook advertising costs.
+This plays a big role in your Facebook Advertising Budget.
 In order to bring your cost down, your audience needs to be relevant to your ad just as much as your ad needs to be relevant to your selected audience.

 However, it’s up to you to choose who your target audience is.